 By repeatedly moving between a description of what is (making it as unappealing as possible) and what could be (making it as enticing as possible), we hold the audience’s attention and persuade them that what we are describing is desirable.

-For example, at the beginning of our module on audience analysis, we talk about content that is written from our perspective as writers, instead of that of the audience.
+For example, at the beginning of our module on audience analysis, we talk about content written from our perspective as writers, instead of that of the audience.
 We compare it to meeting a self-centred person at a party.
 The kind of person who, no matter where the conversation goes, always finds a way of bringing it back to themselves.
 It can be hard to stay interested in what they are saying.
 We then describe content that addresses the needs of the audience and how much more effective it is at holding their attention.

 Call to Action